hepnn/Rigify-old/README.md

 - More language support

-- Ticket reader using nfc (Reversing the hex data from mifare UL cards)
+- Ticket reader using nfc from [here](https://github.com/hepnn/E-talons)